thisisevilevil/evilevil365/_drafts/2025-06-04-Windows11-Partitioning-From-Hell.md

 ### Breakdown of Remediation script

-1) Uses the mountvol Y: /s command to mount the EFI System Partition (ESP) to drive Letter Y
+1) Uses the mountvol Y: /s command to mount the EFI System Partition (ESP) to drive Letter Y (Adjust this based on your environment if Y: is already used, simply adjust the driveletter variable in the top of the script)

-2) The folder C:\HPStaging will be created if it doesn't exist.

-3) Log disk space available before taking any action
+2) Log disk space available before taking any action

-4) If the following paths is located, it will move all files to the C:\HPStaging folder: Y:\EFI\HP\DEVFW, Y:\EFI\HP\Previous
+3) If the following paths is located, it will move all files to the C:\HPStaging folder: Y:\EFI\HP\DEVFW, Y:\EFI\HP\Previous

-5) Delete any fonts located on the ESP (.ttf files)
+4) Delete any fonts located on the ESP (.ttf files)

-6) Finally log disk space available after completing the script
+5) Finally log disk space available after completing the script

-7) Dismount drive Y:
+6) Dismount drive Y:

 You will be able to see the before and after disk space in the remediation -> Device status overview.
 You need to activate the correct columns to see it.
 Then press the "Review" button to see available disk space before/after remediation has been run.